- Qualitative Measures of Academic Progress

 The various federal and state regulations governing student financial assistance programs require that an institution develop a standard to measure students’ reasonable progress towards a degree objective – Satisfactory Academic Progress.
-Academic progress is reviewed at the conclusion of each term.
+Academic progress is reviewed at the conclusion of the academic year.
 Failure to maintain satisfactory academic progress will result in the denial or cancellation of your financial aid.

-The Office of Scholarships and Financial Aid may administratively grant one probationary semester of assistance for students whose academic progress has changed to “not in good standing” at the conclusion of their first semester of enrollment at UH.
 The following qualitative and quantitative standards MUST be met to remain eligible for aid and retain financial aid at the university.
-Certain programs, including the Texas Grant and B-on-Time Loan, may have higher standards than those listed below.
+Certain programs, including the TEXAS Grant and Texas B-on-Time Loan, may have higher standards than those listed below.

 Qualitative Measures of Academic Progress

 The minimum cumulative UH grade point average for undergraduate students is 2.00.
 The minimum cumulative UH grade point average for graduate students is 3.00.
 When a student applies and is accepted to graduate school, the student's satisfactory academic progress will be measured according to graduate student classification.

 The Financial Aid Office determines the number of hours a student must complete by the end of each enrollment period based on the student's total registered hours during Fall, Spring and Summer at UH.
 Summer will be considered part of the total hours of the current academic year.
 Students are required to complete 67% of the courses in which they enroll for that semester.